Replacement Harp Strings

 If that is not possible, however, Musicmakers may be able to provide you with a wound string that will work.
 Please follow the instructions below carefully before purchasing a replacement wound string.
 Careful reading and accurate information will help you choose the correct string.
 We cannot provide refunds for wound strings.

-When you have the Note, the Vibrating Length, and the Composition, scroll down and click on the correct note.
-Then use the drop down selector to find the closest match for the vibrating length and composition.
+Once you've collected this information, scroll down, click on the string for your note and use the drop down selector to find the closest match for the vibrating length and composition.

 Study the picture below.
 The harp shows five octaves, 36 strings, with a range of C2 to C7.
 Each string on the harp corresponds to a white key on the piano keyboard.

-We use a standard numerical system to identify the octaves.
+We use Scientific Pitch Notation to identify the octaves.
 Middle C is C4.
 The octave numbers change every C. So the C one octave above Middle C would be C5.
 Study the keyboard and this should make sense.

 Correctly identify one note on your harp and then you can extrapolate to figure out the rest of the notes.
 Many free tuner apps will display the octave number next to the note so you could start there.
 If you don't have that type of app on your phone, here is a sound file that plays Middle C (C4).